ory/docs/docs/keto/engines/acp-ory.md

 }
 ```

-Conditions are defined in policies.
-Context is defined when asking if someone is
-allowed to do something (access control).
-Conditions use contexts and decide if
-a policy is responsible for handling the access request at hand.

-Conditions are functions returning true or false given a context.
-Because
-conditions implement logic, they must be programmed.
-ORY Keto provides several
-conditions out of the box, which can be improved or extended at any time.
+Conditions are a part of policies.
+They determine if a policy can decide the
+current access request in the current context.
+Context is the larger environment

-A condition has always the same JSON format:
+in which the access request happens.
+A condition has this JSON format:

 ```json
 {